 More recently Sundance Film Festival issued a public apology after their ticketing system crashed under enormous strain due to demand.

 Ticketing fails don’t just affect events of mass scale either.
 Every day, event ticketing platforms succumb to unwavering demand, eventually bringing registration to a standstill.
 Picatic was no exception.

-This past summer we were approached by a local arts association in Vancouver.
+This past summer we were approached by a local arts association in Vancouver (Associations like to choose us or other brands of association management software).
 They organize events around the Burning Man community and its loyal following here in British Columbia, Canada.
 I sat down with two members of their organizing committee to learn more about their unique needs.
 We spoke at length about ticketing and the upcoming challenge we’d face with the kind of demand they were expecting.

 We have worked with events in the past with large bursts of traffic and thought we knew how our systems scaled.
 So we said, “No problem”.

 Our team was confident that spinning up additional servers on the day of the ticket sale would handle the flood of traffic to the registration page.

 That day arrived, and over 8,000 unique clients (IP/device) attempted to view the event page in the span of 45 minutes.
 To compound this our requests per second went from a daily peak of 9/second to over 40/second, to at times 100/second …

 But we also made a promise.
 We promised that by the time this event organizer had their next round of ticket sales, we’d have addressed the issues on-hand and be ready to serve every single person who comes to the event page to register.